During hysteroscopic resection, removing resection chips is often a slow and repetitive manual process.

 This approach:

-– Extends the duration of the procedure (often up to 18 minutes)
+– Extends the duration of the procedure and the general anaesthetic (often up to 18 minutes)

-– Increases patient discomfort and risk of laceratio
+– Increases patient discomfort and risk of cervical laceration

 – Interrupts surgical flow and adds fatigue for the clinician